ajslater/magritte/README.md

 Magritte
 ========
-Export albums from Apple Photos to your filesystem
+Export albums from Apple Photos to a hierarchical filesystem